 PALS campers will learn to solve problems like engineers at this station.
 They will identify various problems that are relevant to their lives and interests, and then use a variety of tools (including 3D printers and laser cutters) and materials to develop and share their ideas as prototypes.
 The goal of the station is to present the breadth of engineering and help students make connections between engineering and their personal interests.

 This station provides campers with upper body development.
 The “sh” stands for shoulders, the “ar” stands for arms, the “ba” stand for back, and the “de” stands for development.
 After a few days of learning how to navigate the Sharbade, the campers have organized games.

 This station is based on honor and respect of both the sport and one's opponent.
 Campers bow to enter the mat, bow to leave the mat, bow to the instructor, and bow to their opponent.
 Judo is not about winning or losing, but winning or learning.
 As campers get better they are helping opponents get better, too.

 Lessons are taught to each camper while encouraging safety in each of these sports.

-Guest speakers have come to our camp for inspiring discussions on their lives.
+Guest speakers have come to our camp to give inspiring discussions on their lives.
 Past speakers have included astronauts Gene Cernan and Jerry Roberts.
-This past year Grace and Ricardo Allen of the Atlantic Falcons along with Ryan Russell from the Tampa Bay Buccaneers came to camp.
-Grace let the camp when she was a student at Purdue.
-Ricardo and Ryan, spoke about their lives and how important camps like PALS was to each of them growing up.
+This past year Grace and Ricardo Allen of the Atlanta Falcons along with Ryan Russell from the Tampa Bay Buccaneers came to camp.
+Grace led the camp when she was a student at Purdue.
+Ricardo and Ryan spoke about their lives and how important camps like PALS were to each of them growing up.